msaroufim/mynotes/robot-arm.md

 def reward(finger, goal):
     return -distance(finger, goal)
 ```
-Our goal is to minimize the distance betweeen the finger and the goal so we'll output rewards close to 0 when they are close to each other and negative rewards if they are far apart.
+Our goal is to minimize the distance between the finger and the goal so we'll output rewards close to 0 when they are close to each other and negative rewards if they are far apart.
 And that's it!
 That's the interface we can work with if we're willing to use Reinforcement Learning as an API.

 ## Let's look at some code

-A lot of the code is borrowed from [Morvan Zhou from his tutorial in Chinese](https://morvanzhou.github.io/tutorials/machine-learning/ML-practice/RL-build-arm-from-scratch1/) His code is very clear but unfortunately does not have any comments which makes it somewhat inaccecible unless you have some background in robotics and reinforcement learning.
+A lot of the code is borrowed from [Morvan Zhou from his tutorial in Chinese](https://morvanzhou.github.io/tutorials/machine-learning/ML-practice/RL-build-arm-from-scratch1/) His code is very clear but unfortunately does not have any comments which makes it somewhat inaccessible unless you have some background in robotics and reinforcement learning.
 We'll amend this problem right now.

 ### Main function
 Let's work backwards assuming that we've already implemented or are using someone elses implementations of some Reinforcement Learning algorithm and/or some robotic environment, how do we put everything together.
 Or in other words what do we use typical RL and robotics APIs.